Jav1O/distributed-systems-projects/README.md

 Academic distributed systems project developed in C as part of the Distributed Systems course at Universidad Carlos III de Madrid.

 This repository contains the progressive implementation of a distributed tuple-based key-value service.
-The project is organized across different branches, each one representing a different stage of the system and communication mechanism.
+The project is organized across different branches, each one representing a different stage of the system and a different communication mechanism.

 The goal of the project is to understand how distributed services are designed, implemented, tested and evolved using different inter-process and network communication techniques.